arosh/naist-bus-schedule/README.md

 ### What should I do?

-Edit CSV files under [resources](https://github.com/arosh/naist-bus-schedule/tree/master/resources) directory.
+Edit CSVs under [resources](https://github.com/arosh/naist-bus-schedule/tree/master/resources) directory.
 The first column in each row means hour, and the others mean minutes. [#34](https://github.com/arosh/naist-bus-schedule/pull/34) is one of good examples.

 ### Why you use such a ridiculous format?